 These services are customized to each participant's needs.

-There are three main types of elderly day care:
+There are three main types of day care programs for the elderly:

 Good candidates for elderly day care are seniors who: